macbuse/macbuse.github.io/PROG/index.md

 Please watch the videos.
 You can learn a lot from them.
 There will not be so much reading but there will be a lot of watching.
-To begin with the videos will be mostly in french but some subjects are only really explained well in english.
+To begin with the videos will be mostly in French but some subjects are only really explained well in English.

 ### Friday 16/9